 Facilities & Work Spaces

-Support & Engagement
+Employee Support & Wellness

 Residential universities uniquely intertwine service work and knowledge work.
 To the extent that W&M can adapt to sustain this unique model, we can also sustain our economy and workforce through the shocks of a pandemic.
 As much as possible, W&M has an obligation to ensure the prosperity of our employees and region.
 W&M Human Resources offers multiple resources to support employees, both on and off campus.
 Wellness resources may also be found on the Health & Wellness website.